joergkrause/nyaf/docs/md/docs/lib/attributes.md

 ### Properties

 Property names in JavaScript are in camel case while HTML attribute names are in kebab case (dash-separated) to match HTML standards.
-For example, a JavaScript property named itemName maps to an HTML attribute named item-name.
+For example, a JavaScript property named *itemName* maps to an HTML attribute named *item-name*.

 Don’t start a property name with these characters: